-For years cancer survivors have worried about, joked about, and been frustrated by the mental cloudiness they sometimes notice before, during, and after cancer treatment.
-Even though its exact cause isn’t always known, this mental fog is commonly called chemo brain.
-Patients have been aware of chemo brain for some time, but only recently have studies been done that could help to explain it.
+For years people with cancer have worried about, joked about, and been frustrated by the mental cloudiness they sometimes notice before, during, and after cancer treatment.
+Even though its exact cause isn’t known, and it can happen at any time when you have cancer, this mental fog is commonly called chemo brain.

-Though the brain usually recovers over time, the sometimes vague yet distressing mental changes cancer patients notice are real, not imagined.
+The sometimes vague yet distressing mental changes cancer patients notice are real, not imagined.
 They might last a short time, or they might go on for years.
 These changes can make people unable to go back to their school, work, or social activities, or make it so that it takes a lot of mental effort to do so.
-Chemo brain changes affect everyday life for many people, and more research is needed to help prevent and cope with them.
+Chemo brain affects everyday life for many people with cancer.

 What is chemo brain?

 Here are just a few examples of what patients call chemo brain:

 - Forgetting things that they usually have no trouble recalling (memory lapses)